fbpx

 Planning Your Madrid Visit

 Madrid has so many amazing landmarks and attractions that you must visit.
 It is the capital city of Spain, after all!
-Luckily, some of the top ones are in the same area like Plaza Mayor, Almudena Cathedral, and the Royal Palace of Madrid
+Luckily, some of the top ones are in the same area, like Plaza Mayor, Almudena Cathedral, and the Royal Palace of Madrid, all of which are within easy walking distance from each other.

 These wouldn’t be very good Madrid travel tips for first-timers if they didn’t recommend two of the best museums in the world, Museo Nacional del Prado and Museo Nacional Centro de Arte Reina Sofía

 If you’re short on time, just visit one.
 One of the Prado Museum’s most famous paintings is The Garden of Earthly Delights by Hieronymus Bosch.
-And one of the Reina Sofía Museum’s most famous paintings is Guernica by Pablo Picasso so they both have a lot to offer.
+And one of the Reina Sofía Museum’s most famous paintings is Guernica by Pablo Picasso, so they both have much to offer.

-My kids LOVED doing the boats at Retiro Park.
+My kids LOVED doing the boats at El Retiro Park.

-Other must-visits include Retiro Park where you can hire boats and the Gran Vía.
+Other must-visits include El Retiro Park, where you can hire boats, and the Gran Vía.
 This is mostly a shopping district, but head up to the rooftop of Círculo de Bellas Artes for sensational views.

 You will no doubt walk through Puerta del Sol at some point, as it’s one of the city’s main plazas and where you can take a photo with Kilometre Zero.
 This is the point from which all distances are measured in Spain.